20.05.2024

 "Anyone who breaks away, for instance, by heresy, no longer belongs to the Church in spite of his baptism, though he is not thereby freed from his obligations to the Church.
 Neither heathens, Jews, heretics, nor schismatics are members of the Church (Council of Florence)" (The Catechism Explained, From the original of Rev. Francis Spirago, Professor of Theology, Edited by Rev. Richard F. Clarke, S.J.
 New York, Cincinnati, Chicago: BENZIGER BROTHERS, Printers to the Holy Apostolic See, 1899.
 Nihil Obstat: Thos.
 L. Kinkead, Censor Librorum, Imprimatur: + MICHAEL AUGUSTINE, Archbishop of New York, New York, August 8, 1899, p.
 228)

-Therefore, not being members of the Church, neither Greek schismatic bishops nor Ratzinger (who had broken away by heresy) have any right to be elected to the place of authority in the Catholic Church.
+Therefore, not being members of the Church, no Greek schismatic bishops have any right to be elected to the place of authority in the Catholic Church.

 Also, condition of Greek Schismatic bishops in Apostolic sees is illegitimate: